A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Introduction

 The main contribution of the present paper is the introduction and study of a modified mortar reformulation as a technique for obtaining preconditioners for the original conforming bilinear form, utilizing the auxiliary space approach going back to S. Nepomnyaschikh (see \cite{2007DD}) and studied in detail by J. Xu \cite{1996AuxiliarySpace}.
-Both additive and multiplicative variants of the auxiliary space preconditioners are studied in combination with generic smoothers, following the abstract theory in \cite[Theorem 7.18]{VassilevskiMG} by verifying the assumptions stated there.
+Both additive and multiplicative variants of the auxiliary space preconditioners are studied in combination with generic smoothers following the abstract theory in \cite[Theorem 7.18]{VassilevskiMG} by verifying the assumptions stated there.
 The modified mortar form admits static condensation.
-Namely, the $u_T$ unknowns and the Lagrangian multipliers can be eliminated, using that they are decoupled from each other across elements (or subdomains) in the modified formulation, obtaining a reduced problem for the interface unknowns, $u_F$, only.
-A further advantage of the element-by-element, or subdomain-by-subdomain, assembly property of the condensed modified mortar formulation is the applicability of the spectral AMGe approach, cf. \cite{2012SAAMGe}, for building algebraic multigrid (AMG) preconditioners for the reduced (via static condensation on the interface space) mortar bilinear form, which can be viewed as a Schur complement of the full (modified) mortar form.
-These auxiliary space preconditioners are implemented and their theoretically shown mesh-independent performance is tested on model 2D and 3D scalar second order elliptic problems, including high order elements.
+Namely, the $u_T$ unknowns and the Lagrangian multipliers can be eliminated using that they are decoupled from each other across elements or subdomains in the modified formulation, obtaining a reduced problem only for the interface unknowns $u_F$.
+A further advantage of the element-by-element or subdomain-by-subdomain assembly property of the condensed modified mortar formulation is the applicability of the spectral AMGe approach, cf. \cite{2012SAAMGe}, for building algebraic multigrid (AMG) preconditioners for the reduced mortar bilinear form on the interface space which can be viewed as a Schur complement of the full modified mortar form.
+These auxiliary space preconditioners are implemented and their theoretically shown mesh-independent performance is demonstrated on a scalar second order elliptic problem, including examples with high order elements.